habiburrahman-mu/habiburrahman-mu/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Deep Learning
+- 🔭 I’m currently working on Deep Learning.
-- 🌱 I’m currently learning MLOps
+- 🌱 I’m currently learning MLOps.
-- 👯 I’m looking to collaborate on research
+- 👯 I’m looking to collaborate on research.
 - 🤔 I’m looking for help with my career.
 - 💬 Ask me about machine learning.
 - 📫 How to reach me: Email/LinkedIn